Criando uma identidade de marca e como criar sua própria marca

 Use These Brand Development Strategies

-Creating a brand is no easy task!
 You may have an exquisite brand identity guide— an eye-catching logo, beautiful color palette, contemporary typeface, stunning website, and crystal clear voice.
-When it comes to social media, how do you make the most of this wonderfully executed package?
+How do you make the most of this on social media?

-• Don’t look to big established brands for a social media template—brands like Adidas can have their slogan as their bio because they’re already well-known.
+• Não faça isso look to big established brands for a social media template—brands like Adidas can have their slogan as their bio because they’re already well-known.
 Your Twitter and Instagram bio should be informative but short and to-the-point, describing what your brand has to offer.
-Throw in your brand’s key values where possible.

-• Don’t over-explain.
+• Não faça isso over-explain.
 Keep your captions short, and limit the use of hashtags to one per post (if appropriate).
 Cluttering your timeline with too many hashtags and long-winded captions disconnects you from your audience.
-Studies have shown that our average attention span is approximately 7 seconds long—about the same as a goldfish!
+Studies have shown that our average attention span is approximately 7 seconds long—about the same as a goldfish.

-Take a look at the way famous tattoo artist @johnboytattoo curates his Instagram feed—you’ll notice all his images have a similar feel: mostly black-and-white, with very visible light leaks on each photo.
+Take a look at the way popular tattoo artist @johnboytattoo curates his Instagram feed—you’ll notice all his images have a similar feel with a distinctive style.
 If you have an opportunity to be creative in your gallery, take it!
 It will help with your brand recognition.

 Utilize A Brand Style Guide

-Take every brand-association opportunity, and the end result will be a solid, crystal-clear brand identity guide.
-It requires a bit of a time investment but it will save you a lot of time and trouble in the long run.
+Take every brand-association opportunity, and the end result will be a solid, brand identity guide.
+The initial investment in approaching this thoughtfully, thoroughly and creatively will save you time in the future.

-Okay—now that you’ve got all the tools you need to start building that brand, get out there and brand yourself!
-And, if you’re ready to start your website, we got you: we have lots of amazing, easy to use templates to Mostre seu trabalho.
+Now that you have the tools you need to start building your brand, get it out there!
+If you’re ready to start your website, we have lots of amazing templates to effortlessly Mostre seu trabalho.

 Want even more tips on how to build your brand?
 Check these out: